Case Study

 • 1659 baptism at Giffard's house (Marguerite I) — a single sacramental event in one location; suggestive, but a single instance offered no pattern

-Thirteen Tracked Discrepancies
+Nineteen Tracked Discrepancies

-Across published references, database compilations, and primary records, thirteen substantive discrepancies clouded the documentation — Marguerite's baptism year, her burial month, her mother's surname, the identity of the infant Marguerite buried in 1663, Louis Crête's marital status, both burial ages, the diocese designation at Jean's baptism, and the puzzling 1666 census entry of "François Creste 5" where no other source named a son François.
+Across published references, database compilations, and primary records, nineteen substantive discrepancies clouded the documentation — Marguerite's baptism year, her burial month, her mother's surname, the identity of the infant Marguerite buried in 1663, Louis Crête's marital status, both burial ages, the diocese designation at Jean's baptism, and the puzzling 1666 census entry of "François Creste 5" where no other source named a son François.

 The deeper questions remained: was the Giffard manor marriage chosen for prestige, for convenience, or for actual closeness?
-Did the 1666 fief sale reflect arms-length commerce or family-level access?
+Did the 1666 fief acquisition reflect arms-length commerce or family-level access?
 How did the Crête household's social position change across the forty-nine years between the wedding and the burial?
 The answers required something the documentary record had not yet been asked to deliver — a complete primary-source footprint of the family's sacramental life across the 1656–1671 period.

 Notre-Dame de Québec baptism register, page 57, August 1, 1660 — recording that Robert Giffard himself emergency-baptized the infant Françoise Crête at his manor when she was in danger of death